pow123/Getting-Started-Git/_episodes/03-create.md

 ```
 Git insists that we add files to the set we want to commit before actually committing anything.
 This allows us to commit our changes in stages and capture changes in logical portions rather than only large batches.
 For example, suppose we’re adding a few citations to relevant research to our thesis.
 We might want to commit those additions, and the corresponding bibliography entries, but not commit some of our work drafting the conclusion (which we haven’t finished yet).

-To allow for this, Git has a special staging area where it keeps track of things that have been added to the current changeset but not yet committed.
+To allow for this, Git has a special staging area where it keeps track of things that have been added to the current change-set but not yet committed.
 When we run `git commit`, Git takes everything we have told it to save by using `git add` and stores a copy permanently inside the special `.git` directory.
 This permanent copy is called a [commit]({{ page.root }}/reference/#commit)
-(or [revision]({{ page.root }}/reference/#revision)) and its short identifier is 76604e5 (Your commit may have another identifier.)
+(or [revision]({{ page.root }}/reference/#revision)) and its short identifier is 76604e5 (Your commit will have another identifier.)

 We use the -m flag (for “message”) to record a short, descriptive, and specific comment that will help us remember later on what we did and why.
-If we just run `git commit` without the -m option, Git will launch BBEdit (or whatever other editor we configured as core.editor) so that we can write a longer message.
+If we just run `git commit` without the -m option, Git will launch BBEdit (or whatever other text editor we configured as core.editor) so that we can write a longer message.

 Good commit messages start with a brief (<50 characters) summary of changes made in the commit.
 If you want to go into more detail, add a blank line between the summary line and your additional notes.

 Now run `git status` again.
 ```
-#check satus
+#check status
 $ git status
 On branch master
 nothing to commit, working tree clean